 Time trial frames are made for speed.
 In time trial races the rider is not allowed to draft (ride in another riders slipstream) which therefore means the emphasis needs to go to aerodynamics and materials used.
 To aid the aerodynamics the front forks are very flat, helping to cut through the air, and the vertical down tube is often shaped to the rear wheel and within millimetres of the tyre.

-If you have any specific questions about Time Trial bike frames, or would simply like to hear more about the importance of Time Trial bike frames, please feel free to contact us.
+If you would like to know more about time trial bike frames, please contact us.